RUNT

 A synopsis of the story

 The outback Australian town of Upson Downs has fallen on hard times.
 It hasn’t rained in over a year and the miserly Earl Robert-Barren (Jack Thompson) has put a dam on his property, consequently drying up the river, creating drought and forcing his neighbours to sell their farms.
 The inventive Shearer family is doing all they can to keep their home but they seem to be fighting a losing battle.
 The widowed Grandma Dolly lives in a tiny, ramshackle trailer to one side of the property.
-Her daughter-in-law Susie (Celeste Barber) and son Brian Shearer (Jai Courtney) have had to take out an overdraft to pay the overdraft on their home.
-Their son Max (Jack LaTorre) is determined to capture his daredevil stunts on film in the hopes that he will become famous and he is causing his parents no end of stress.
+Her daughter-in-law Susie (Celeste Barber) and son Brian Shearer (Jai Courtney) have had to take out a loan to pay the overdraft on their family farm.
+Their son Max (Jack LaTorre) is determined to capture his daredevil stunts on film in the hope that he will become famous and he is causing his parents no end of stress.
 Their daughter Annie (Lily LaTorre) loves to fix things but, try as she might, this problem may just be beyond her abilities.
-She and Runt (a rescue dog named Squid), the stray she adopted, enter a dog show at the local fair and take first place, much to the horror of defending-champion and nefarious show-off, Fergus Fink (Matt Day).
+She and Runt, the stray she adopted, enter a dog show at the local fair and take first place, much to the horror of defending champion and nefarious show-off, Fergus Fink (Matt Day).
 Annie and Runt go on to win the National Competition and are subsequently invited to participate in the illustrious Krumpets Dog Show in London.
 Annie pins all her hopes on winning the prize money in order to save her family’s farm but despite their best efforts things don’t quite go according to plan and Annie learns some valuable lessons about disappointment, pursing dreams, and the power of community.

 Themesinfo